Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Bases in Dimension Six

 We are now in a position to present the main results of this paper.
 We will consider one Hadamard matrix $H$ at a time constructing all additional Hadamard matrices MU with respect to the chosen one.
 Picking matrices both systematically and randomly, we will find that not a single one is compatible with the existence of four MU bases.

-More specifically, we will calculate three quantities for each chosen Hadamard matrix $H$: the number $N_{v}$ which equals the number of vectors MU with the pair $\{I,H\}$; the number $N_t$ providing an upper bound of the number of different triples of MU bases $\{I,H,H^\prime\}$; and the value of $N_{p}$, an upper bound of the number of constellations $\{5,5,1,1\}$ (or $\{I,H,\ket{v_a},\ket{v_b}\}$), i.e. we report how many \emph{pairs} of MU vectors can be found among those already MU with respect to $I$ and $H$.
+More specifically, we will determine two quantities for each chosen Hadamard matrix $H$.
+The number $N_{v}$ equals the number of vectors MU with the pair $\{I,H\}$, and the number $N_t$ provides an upper bound on how many different triples of MU bases $\{I,H,H^\prime\}$ exist.